-Section II - Options for Transition to Emeritus Status - This section outlines the three potentially inter-related pathways to retirement: phased reduction of duties, the Faculty Income Allowance Plan (FIAP), and direct retirement without either of the above options.
-All of these options lead to your retiring from the Standing Faculty and becoming emeritus.
+Section II - Options for Transition to Emeritus Status - This section outlines the three potentially inter-related pathways to retirement: phased reduction of duties, the Faculty Income Allowance Plan (FIAP), and direct retirement without either of the former options.
+All of these courses lead to your retiring from the Standing Faculty and becoming emeritus.

 Section III - Retiree Relations with the University - This section discusses the various options, needs, duties, and privileges that you should agree to with your chair before becoming emeritus.
-It also outlines the rights and privileges that are automatically granted to emeriti as a result of their new status as well as others which are not automatic but require specific agreement between chair and faculty member.
+It also outlines the rights and privileges that are automatically granted to emeriti as a result of their new status.